Harding Bisons: Cross Country

 The Bison cross country team, under head coach Steve Guymon, has won 10 conference championships and 10 regional championships during its time in the NCAA.
 Harding's men have also placed in the top 10 at the national meet seven times.

 Harding women's cross country also has 10 conference championships, four regional championships and four top-10 finishes in the national meet since 1997.

 Football

-The Bison football team, under former coach Ronnie Huckeba, was known for its prolific triple-option rushing attack in recent seasons.
+The Bison football team, under former coach Ronnie Huckeba and current coach Paul Simmons, are known for its prolific triple-option rushing attack.
 In 2011, Harding led Division II with 360.9 rushing yards per game.
 Coach Huckeba announced his retirement prior to the 2016 season, during which he was named the Don Hansen National Coach of the Year.
 The Bisons achieved a 13–1 record and finished in the NCAA Division II Quarterfinals.
 Four players from the 2016 season received All American Honors, and two more received honorable mention.
 Paul Simmons, former Defensive Coordinator for the Bisons since 2010, was named Head Coach, to begin in the 2017 season, by Athletic Director Greg Harnden.